leonardoLavagna/Waves-Simulation/README.md

 This project is still a working in progress.
 We will add all the material step by step as the project develops.

 ## Updates
-Part 1 of the project is completed except for Notebook 1 we are still writing (it is not unlikely that the first notebook will be the last we will upload ^.^)
+- **Apr.
+5, 2022:** Part 1 of the project is completed except for Notebook 1 we are still writing (it is not unlikely that the first notebook will be the last we will upload ^.^).
+- **Apr.
+7, 2022:** Part 1 of the project has been inspected and some minor errors have been corrected.
+Part 1 is made of Notebooks 1,2,3,4,5,6 and is made available in a single folder (where Notebook 1 is empty because we still have to write it...).